 Your class will receive a guided tour around the building.
-Students will learn about several aspects of the center with hands-on interaction with pets along the way.
-After the tour, students can take part in an another educational game, allowing individuals to explore the center and learn new things that may not have been shared throughout the tour.
+Students will learn about several aspects of the centre with hands-on interaction with pets along the way*.
+After the tour, students can take part in an another educational game, allowing individuals to explore the centre and learn new things that may not have been shared throughout the tour.
 After this, an interactive lesson is taught in our education room.

 Lesson topics include:

 - Animal communication (recommended for primary grades).
 This lesson discusses the various ways animals “talk” to each other and to us, through sounds and body language, etc. Children will develop an understanding of how to “read” animals.

 - Animal needs (recommended for primary grades).
 This topic focuses on the three major components that contribute to being a responsible pet owner and to ensure our pets live happy and healthy lives.
 Children will learn how to provide for and protect their pets and prevent problems.